hcylam745/hcylam745/README.md

 * I'm currently working on a system to automatically detect and display free seats in the HKUST library.
 * I'm currently learning Tensorflow by developing a Deep Q Network to play Snake.
 * I'm currently working improving the app to help choose what to eat for dinner.
-* I'm currently working on developing a way to use LLMs parse data from job boards.
+* I'm currently working on making an app blocker to help my friend with productivity.

 <!--